xanderkoo/hear-me-move/README.md

 Connects MediaPipe PoseNet to Wekinator input.

-TODO: add posenet skeleton to the visual webcam feed
+TODO: Add PoseNet skeleton to the visual webcam feed, make a new beat machine for Wekinator

+Credit: We used code from @noisyneuron's [repo](https://github.com/noisyneuron/wekOsc) to sent data from the browser to Wekinator.

 ## Getting Started